 2. SlimSocial for Facebook

-This one should probably be on top of the list of the light-weight alternatives up their with Facebook Lite.
+This one should probably be on top of the list of the light-weight alternatives up there with Facebook Lite.
 It’s a newer app compared to the others on this list.
 The one and only feature (if you’d call it that) you get is that the app is really small in size.
 Only about 100KB to be precise.
 Also, the app is open source so you can see its code if you’re into those things and also contribute.

 Everything else about this app is just not worth talking about because there is nothing else about this app.
 But we’re not complaining here because it is absolutely free and does not have any ads either.
 Well, no ads of its own.
 Why it makes our list is because this is the perfect Facebook app for those who don’t use Facebook regularly.
 No background notifications even and you can actually forget about it being there.
+This is really one of the best Facebook alternatives for Android available now.

 3. Puffin for Facebook